 Proper lag bolting of a deck ledger board

-Also, brick, stone, and stucco are not permitted to be used to support a deck as these types of exterior cladding materials are not structural and may not support anything but their own weight.
-Hardware may not even pass through these materials to secure a deck's ledger board to a home.
-If a home has brick, stone, or stucco, these materials may be able to be removed in the area where the deck will connect to the home and the ledger board can be installed where the former masonry existed so that the ledger board can be secured directly into the home's structure.
+Also, brick, stone, and stucco are not permitted to be used to support a deck as these types of exterior cladding materials are not structural and provide little support.
+If a home has brick, stone, or stucco, these materials likely need to be removed in the area where the deck will connect to the home and the ledger board can be installed where the former masonry existed so that the ledger board can be secured directly into the home's structure.
 With the latest changes to how decks must now be constructed, lateral load connectors (anchors) must also be used (typically one near either side of the deck) to secure the home and deck together.
 There is one new exception to the above.
 Simpson Strongtie has recently come out with the BVLZ (Brick Veneer Ledger Connector) fastener system that is designed to be used to secure a deck ledger through brick veneer to the home's structure.
 If present, however, a home inspector would likely have no way of confirming that these connectors were properly installed.

 Deck collapse due to ledger board failure

 A free-standing deck is another option, especially if the home is brick, stone, or stucco.
 A free-standing deck is not structurally supported by the home but secured into the ground adjacent to the home with posts situated adjacent to the home's foundation.
 Flashing isn’t needed and therefore water penetration into the home where the deck and home come together is likely a non-issue related to the deck.
 Since a free-standing deck has to fully support itself independently, additional angled structural bracing is required for this type of deck structure.